 Chronic lymphocytic leukemia (CLL) is cancer of a type of white blood cells called lymphocytes.
 These cells are found in the bone marrow and other parts of the body.
 Bone marrow is the soft tissue in the center of bones that helps form all blood cells.

-Chronic lymphocytic leukemia (CLL) causes a slow increase in white blood cells called B lymphocytes, or B cells.
-Cancer cells spread through the blood and bone marrow, and can also affect the lymph nodes or other organs such as the liver and spleen.
-CLL eventually causes the bone marrow to fail.
+CLL causes a slow increase in a certain type of white blood cells called B lymphocytes, or B cells.
+Cancer cells spread through the blood and bone marrow.
+CLL can also affect the lymph nodes or other organs such as the liver and spleen.
+CLL eventually can cause the bone marrow to lose its function.

-Tests to diagnose and assess CLL include:
+Tests to diagnose CLL include: